William Light: Stage

 In October 2019, co-commissioned by Adelaide's OzAsia festival and Penang's George Town Festival, a play was created and staged by Australian writer and director Thomas Henning in collaboration with Malaysian duo TerryandTheCuz, named Light.
-Rather than presenting a by-the-numbers historical retelling, the play explores the personal circumstances first of Francis Light and his pivotal role in Penang's modern history, and then of his son William in Adelaide.
-The roles of the women in their lives are explored, as well as the geopolitical situation of the time which influenced the decisions of the elder and junior Lights.
-The life of Martina Rozells is also brought to life.
-The play is mainly about family, aiming to use Light's inner perspective to look at the world, and touches on "the values and notions of nationalism".
-Henning used the Mayo and Dutton collections at Flinders University for all of his research for the play.
-He sees Light as an unfulfilled individual, despite all of his success; his life was "also lonely and drifting".
+The play explores the personal circumstances first of Francis Light and his pivotal role in Penang's modern history, and then of his son William in Adelaide.
+The play aimed to use Light's inner perspective to look at the world, and touches on "the values and notions of nationalism".

+Novel

+A novel by Adelaide writer Lyn Dickens, titled Salt Upon the Water, explores Light's Asian heritage.
+It won the Wakefield Press Unpublished Manuscript Award at the 2024 South Australian Literary Awards, and in May 2026 it was longlisted for the Miles Franklin Award.

 Misconceptions

 Port Adelaide

 The 29 Town Sections which Light allotted for the harbour area of Port Adelaide have been all but forgotten as part of his plan, which is often mistakenly thought to include only the city centre, with the North Adelaide part tacked on afterwards.